robcarver17/skipperman/docs/import_registration_data_help.md

 - Use the data in the form.
 You can select a different status and/or available days.
 If you don't make any changes in the form, choosing this button will be the same as using the new data from Wild Apricot.
 - Use the new data imported from Wild Apricot (recommended)

-For more help with resolving conflicts with registration data see [here](resolve_changes_to_registration.md).

 ## New conflicts between volunteer and cadet information

 If you change the dates a specific cadet is available for, or cancel a cadets registration, it could have an impact on the volunteers they are connected to.

-You should also check the [warnings on the volunteer rota page](volunteer_rota_help.md#warnings) to double-check that there is no inconsistency between when volunteers and attending, and when sailors are around.
+Check the [warnings on the volunteer rota page](volunteer_rota_help.md#warnings) to double-check that there is no inconsistency between when volunteers and attending, and when sailors are around.

-For more help with resolving conflicts when you update registration data see [here](resolve_volunteer_registration_issues.md#updating-event-data).